Advisory Opinion: Managing Data Security With Technology Providers

 • Career centers, in conjunction with the institution’s legal counsel, IT departments, and technology providers, should develop procedures to notify affected students and alumni in case of a data breach or misuse of the technology system.

 It is imperative that both colleges and employers understand their legal obligations when handling and maintaining student personal data and information, particularly as technology systems become more complex and integrated.
-Both technology providers and career centers must ensure that they have policies and procedures to protect data while balancing the ability of students and employers to connect.
+Both technology providers and career centers must ensure that they have established policies and procedures to protect data while balancing the ability of students and employers to connect.

 Key Considerations for Students: Sharing Personal Information With Technology Providers